kylenzhong/CSE110/index.md

 As an **engineer**, my favorite social pastime is solving escape rooms with my friends.
 I get instant gratification every time I help piece together information to unlock the next mystery.
 When the timer stops, I would either walk out the unlocked room knowing that no puzzle maker could box us in with a maze, or feeling challenged and eager to solve more puzzles in the future to be even.

 As an aspiring **Product Manager**, I prioritize the personal growth for each of my team members on the same level as the objectives of a given project.
 I enjoy going to escape rooms with different groups, each time adapting to the new dynamics.
 I search for possible ways to fully engage each member with tasks that interest them and challenge them so slightly with tasks that they did not think they could accomplish.
+Contact me if you are interested in connecting!

+## Inspiration
 I am inspired by the works of Steve Jobs, and my favorite quote from him is:
 >Stay Hungry, Stay Foolish